Solving MathDoku with Mixed-Integer Programming

 \[ \begin{aligned} \text{rows: } & \sum_{i = 1}^{N} c_{i,j,k} = 1 \quad \forall \left(j, k\right) \in \{1, \ldots, N\}^2 \\ \text{columns: } & \sum_{j = 1}^{N} c_{i,j,k} = 1 \quad \forall \left(i, k\right) \in \{1, \ldots, N\}^2 \\ \text{candidates: } & \sum_{k = 1}^{N} c_{i,j,k} = 1 \quad \forall \left(i, j\right) \in \{1, \ldots, N\}^2 \\ \end{aligned} \]

-This is how we implement those constraints in Julia.
+This is how we write those constraints in Julia.

 # Latin Square Constraints